Why use Language Connections?

 How soon will the translation be completed?

 Turnaround time can vary based on the size and complexity of the job itself, especially in the case of multilingual projects.
-When we make an estimate, we specify the turnaround time; should a few days or weeks pass after the date of the estimate, please re-confirm the timeline with us.
+While we can't give a direct answer in the translation services FAQ, we can give you an estimate when you contact us.
 If your project calls for desktop publishing (DTP), or other additional services, it will take additional time.
 Each project is unique and has its own complexity; we will strive to ensure that each project is delivered within the stipulated time-frame we reach after the estimate is approved.

 Planning ahead can help speed the process along; please let us know about your upcoming translation needs.